EdiNation/OpenEDI-Specification/README.md

 Each EDI message, or transaction set, is identified by the following three values:
 - **EDI Standard** - This could be X12, EDIFACT, or other, denoting the particular EDI dialect.
 - **EDI Version** - This is the edition and release of the transaction set, for example, 004010 or D96A.
-- **EDI Transaction Set ID** - This is the transaction set ID as specified by the standard, for example, 850 is the ID for a purchase order in the X12 standard and ORDERS is the ID for a purchase order in the EDIFACT standard.
+- **EDI Transaction Set ID** - This is the transaction set ID as specified by the standard; for example, 850 is the ID for a purchase order in the X12 standard, and ORDERS is the ID for a purchase order in the EDIFACT standard.

 To convert EDI Message to OpenEDI do:
 1. Represent it as a Schema object.